MrMastro/Esp32Server/README.md

     -Set setting by SettingService to modify only or more value into Settings s -Settings modify with Serial usb, Serial Web and Serial bluetooth (To think) -Create a doc with protocol for communicate with serial.

+Other features but not planning:
+    -Esp32 with more security protocol like https, ssl and certificate.